 this important and timely book with an orientation of humility in the journey.”

 —Autumn Brown, www.iambrown.org

 "As a parent now, of two young white boys, I’m so grateful for this incredible book.
 Parenting 4 Social Justice is dynamite, a sacred offering, a manual and a blessing.

-And it is a blessing, as the authors invite us to be with them on this journey, in this work, equipping us and encouraging us to be parents, joining together, for social justice, for a world where all our kids can get free in a society that loves, cherishes, resources, and cares for all of us."
+And it is a blessing, as the authors invite us to be with them on this journey, equipping us and encouraging us to be parents joining together for social justice—for a world where all of our kids can get free in a society that loves, cherishes, and cares for all of us."

 From the Introduction,